oranguman/The-End/README.md

 of this license can be found in the file LICENSE.txt accompanying this file.

 For the time being, we're licensing this work under the CC BY-NC-ND 4.0 license.
 This isn't to keep everyone out, it's to force everyone to contribute here so we can read your stories too! ;)

+To build the book, you will need to have LaTeX installed.
+If you're lucky and your operating system has a package manager that supports LaTeX, then use the package manager; it will be the easiest way to go.
+Alternatively, you can go to the <a href="http://tug.org/">TeX Users Group (TUG)</a> website and download and install the software most appropriate for your machine.

+Once you have LaTeX installed, change directories into the `The-End` directory, and run `latexmk --pdf book.tex`.
+That should create a new PDF file titled `book.pdf`.
+Read and enjoy!